oz-mollerstuen/ParksApi.Solution/ParksApi/README.md

 ### Description
-An API that functions as a recipe archive for coffee drinks from around the world.
-It utilizes RESTful principles, version control, pagination, and has integrated authentication to keep the API Read-Only for all users except administrators.
-The user is able to see the in-use version of the API when using Postman.
+An API that functions as a State and National archive for parks and recreational areas.
+It utilizes RESTful principles, version control, pagination, and has simi integrated authentication to keep the API Read-Only for all users except administrators.
+The user is able to see the in-use version of the API when using Postman or Swagger.

 ## Setup/Installation Requirements

-* _Clone the repository to your desktop from: https://github.com/DavidDGamble/TravelApi.Solution.git_
+* _Clone the repository to your desktop from: https://github.com/oz-mollerstuen/ParksApi.Solution.git_
 * _Create appsettings.json file in ASPNETIdentityRoles folder_

 ```